esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/01-documentation/06-developers-guide/01-Dev Environment setup.md

 The above installation will prepare all the necessary components to support esthesis Core.
 The actual backend services as well as the UI, however, will not be installed in Kubernetes.
 You need to run these in your local machine.
-Note that we did try Quarkus' remote development mode, but it was a bit finicky, and we ended up losing time when it was not working or not picking up changes correctly).
+Note that we did try Quarkus' remote development mode, but it was a bit finicky, and we ended up losing time when it was not working or not picking up changes correctly.

 ### Frontend
 You can start the Angular frontend by running `npm start` in `esthesis-core-ui` directory.